L.A. Confidential (film): Reception

 The film was screened at the 1997 Cannes Film Festival.
-According to Hanson, Warner did not want it shown at Cannes because they felt there was an "anti-studio bias ...
+According to Hanson, Warner Bros. did not want it shown at Cannes because they felt there was an "anti-studio bias ...
 So why go and come home a loser?"
 But Hanson wanted to debut the film at a high-profile international venue.
 He and other producers bypassed the studio and sent a print directly to the festival's selection committee, which loved it.
 Ellroy saw the film and said, "I understood in 40 minutes or so that it is a work of art on its own level.
 It was amazing to see the physical incarnation of the characters."

 Box office

 L.A.
 Confidential grossed $64.6 million in the United States, and $61.6 million in other territories, for a worldwide total of $126.2 million.

-The film was released on September 19, 1997, in 769 theaters, grossing $5.2 million in its opening weekend and finishing fourth.
+The film was released on September 19, 1997, in 769 theaters, grossing $5.2 million in its opening weekend and finishing fourth behind In & Out, The Game and Wishmaster.
 It made $4.4 million in its second weekend then expanded to 1,625 theaters and grossed $4.7 million in its third.